Salt73/Financial_Risk_Modeling/README.md

 ## Machine Learning Modeling
 ### Choosing the Features
-We chose the top 15 features for our analysis.
-We selected 10 features based on their mi scores and created the remaining 3 target variables from the remaining 5 features.
+We chose 15 features for our analysis.
+We selected 10 features based on their mi scores and chose the 5 remaining features based on the 3 new created target variables.
  * InterestAndPenaltyBalance
  * PrincipalBalance
  * PrincipalPaymentsMade